 Our efforts to protect the Lake Creek Valley took another step forward with our “Front Door Access” project, a public-private partnership to conserve land within walking distance of local neighborhoods.
 Your local Land Trust closed on this project, called the Homestead Conservation and Public Recreation Project, in 2012.
 These 4 conservation easements, located in the northeast end of the Lake Creek Valley, protected 322 acres of land, as well as 4 miles of public access trail systems.

 Our goals for Lake Creek conservation also include saving and protecting critical landscapes and view-sheds in the valley.
-Looking to the future, we expect to add an additional 167 acres of protected land later in 2013 when the USFS “Cordillera L” goes into conservation easement as part of the larger Eagle Valley Land Exchange (see below).
-We are also working with private landowners to preserve land parcels along ridgelines in Lake Creek.
+In 2015, we added an additional 167 acres of protected land when the USFS “Cordillera Ridgeline” went into conservation easement as part of the larger Eagle Valley Land Exchange.
+We are also working with private landowners to preserve other land parcels in Lake Creek.

 As we look to the future, your local Land Trust is focused on the remaining ranch lands and the large land parcels in the heart of the Lake Creek Valley.
 We are hard at work, and at the negotiating table with local landowners, to save these lands in their current, natural state for generations to come.
 This includes the 640-acre State Land Board parcel that is contiguous with National Forest land, and the 1,280-acre Scudder-Webster Joint Venture Ranch.
 These vast and environmentally-rich ranch lands contain some of the most significant and important conservation values within Lake Creek, and we will continue to push for their permanent protection as part of our campaign.
 We will continue to identify willing landowners in the Lake Creek Valley to discuss conservation options for their land.
 Your local Land Trust is the voice of conservation in the Lake Creek Valley, and we are willing to work with all Lake Creek landowners to ensure that land use decisions consider conservation as a primary goal.